 Monticello is a very small town located in the state of Mississippi.
 With a population of 1,384 people and just one neighborhood, Monticello is the 154th largest community in Mississippi.

 Monticello is an extremely ethnically-diverse town.
 The people who call Monticello home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monticello residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Monticello include Irish, English, German, Scots-Irish, and European.
+Important ancestries of people in Monticello include Irish, German, English, Scots-Irish, and European.

 The most common language spoken in Monticello is English.
 Other important languages spoken here include Native American languages and African languages.